Yonet/AzureMixedRealityDocs/lessons/lesson-3/project/how-to-add-button-prefabs-to-your-project.md

-# How to Add Button Prefabs to Your Project
+# How to add button prefabs to your project

 Mixed Reality Toolkit is equipped with a variety of button prefabs that you could add to your project.
 A prefab is a pre-configured GameObject stored as a Unity Asset and can be reused throughout your project.